nym2000/refactor-qr-code/README.md

 Bootstrap is great and has more to offer than what I explored via this assignment.
 I do find myself more comfortable with traditional CSS since that is what I have been familiar with but I believe strongly that once I have a better grasp of the syntax, my preference will change.

 ### Continued development
-I see myself using Frontend Mentor more in the future.
+I see myself using Bootstrap more in the future for practice.

 ### Useful resources
 - Bootstrap Official Documentation - (https://getbootstrap.com/docs/5.3/getting-started/introduction/) - This was a must-have resource for this lab.
 I used this extensively because I was not familiar with the syntax of bootstrap at all.